Hiking the Cinque Terre: finding our perfect Italy

 It’s been a while since we were in Italy, but we had some amazing adventures.
 We loved Venice and its canals, and getting completely soaked when a monsoon hit.
 Florence was awesome despite being there during the week that EVERY museum closed for maintenance.
 And then Pisa was such a whirlwind that we could only love it, no time for anything else.
 And then Cinque Terre.
 Hiking the Cinque Terre and wandering through orchards, abandoned train trestles and vineyards climbing into the clouds… it was our perfect Italy.

 We spent several days in the Cinque Terre region of Liguria and could’ve spent many more.
 We had found a campground in the town of Deiva Marina, Camping La Sfinge, and enjoyed sleeping in a yurt amidst the loudest Italian families we’d ever seen.
-So perfectly and stereotypically Italian.
+So perfectly and stereotypical Italian.
+Not everybody has the same experience as us, but exploring Cinque Terre is amazing any way you do it.

 In the morning we’d walk down into town, find something soaked in pesto and then go lay on the beach.
 In the afternoon we’d watch the random emu wandering the river bed and then sit at the corner cafe in Deiva Marina and drink beer.
 At night, we ate anything pesto we could find.
 It was amazing.